LewisBull2303/UltimateRPS/README.md

 ### JavaScript Validator

  - Passed my script.js through the JSHint validator.
 It passed with one issue, which is one unused function.
-This is not unused, as this is called when the user clicks a choice on the game page; however, that is not on the Javascript and is done on the HTML.
+This is not unused, as this is called when the user clicks a choice on the game page; however, that is not on the JavaScript and is done on the HTML.
 Proof is in the image below:
 <details>
  <summary>Images</summary>

 ![image](https://github.com/user-attachments/assets/50459577-fc2f-486a-899e-263f4ec1c42d)

-Proof of using the playGame function:
+Proof of using the play Game function:

 ![image](https://github.com/user-attachments/assets/5281a3e4-e412-4cd6-8bf9-c41135b1fdbd)